BenShutt/WesthillSolutionsTask/README.md

 You can do a diff on these branches to preview the changes that I have made.

+### Installing On Device

+If you would like to install this app on your device, make sure to update the `DEVELOPMENT_TEAM` in the Xcode "Signing & Capabilities".

 ## Initial Thoughts

 The first thing that comes to mind is that the [WWDC22 video](https://developer.apple.com/videos/play/wwdc2022/10025/) is about [DataScannerViewController](https://developer.apple.com/documentation/visionkit/datascannerviewcontroller) (which removes a lot of the boilerplate) but the sample code is from WWDC19, so fair bit older.

 I am going to _assume_ that you do **not** want me to use `DataScannerViewController`, perhaps because we might need backwards compatibility beyond iOS 16.

-Similarly, having built a QR code scanning delivery app before, where I leveraged [AVCaptureSession](https://developer.apple.com/documentation/avfoundation/avcapturesession) extensively, I was tempted to send you a fresh project without any clutter that just reads and parses MRZ codes.
+Similarly, having built a QR code scanning app before, where I leveraged [AVCaptureSession](https://developer.apple.com/documentation/avfoundation/avcapturesession) extensively, I was tempted to send you a fresh project without any clutter that just reads and parses MRZ codes.
 This would have been a bit faster and the UI a lot nicer.
 But the requirements are quite clear about editing the WWDC19 sample code, so I have not done this.

 ## Challenges

 - Undoubtedly, the primary challenge is that the (camera read) text results are returned as single lines whereas a valid MRZ has multiple.
 My solution was to group the lines based on character count and send them through the parser (in an efficient-ish way such as assuming correct order).
-I _strongly_ suspect there is a better way and would, given more time, investigate that
+It works well, but I _strongly_ suspect there is a better way and would, given more time, investigate that
 - When reading a passport, it might accept the first, say, 36 characters instead of 44 because that would be valid.
 This could be sorted using the document type prefix but that was not part of the criteria for this task
 - The [recognitionLevel](https://developer.apple.com/documentation/vision/vnrecognizetextrequest/recognitionlevel) needed to be `.accurate`, perhaps there is a way to make it work faster

 ### Less Important

 - Understanding `bufferAspectRatio` and how we need to cater for it
 - Transformations based on device orientation.
-This sample project (because of its use case) is a little over-engineered for our MRZ use case.
-I think when using the camera to scan a passport, it is not unreasonable to ask the user to simply rotate their device so it is landscape which results in a better mask
+In this regard, I would argue that this sample project is a little over-engineered for our MRZ use case.
+When using the camera to scan a passport, it is not unreasonable to ask the user to simply rotate their device so it is landscape which results in a better mask
 - Ugly UI that ought to be better, given more time I would definitely sort this

 ## Time Limit